 It’s important to build a network outside of the colleagues you work with every day.
 Meeting others who are outside of your usual circle at work sparks professional development and learning in other areas of interest as well as friendships that wouldn’t have formed otherwise.
 We began connecting people based on different cohorts in the office.
 Employees have access to multiple cohorts such as their hiring classes, the people who attended the same school as them, and the option to join affinity groups like Charity House, Women’s Initiative Network, or the company soccer, softball, or basketball team.
 We also started doing paired team events so other teams could meet and hang out with each other outside of work.

 Over the years, senior leadership and the communications team worked closely to implement various strategies to keep employees satisfied, engaged, and informed about the state of the company and what’s coming down the pipeline.
 We’ve produced Slack campaigns and used digital screens around the office to promote best work practices, AlphaSights’ core values, company-wide announcements, event promotion, employee recognition/wins, and more.
 Employees now post to Slack channels on their own to share wins and promote thought leadership, exemplifying a personal dedication to celebrating others and furthering learning across the company.

 Not only does employee engagement promote a brand from within, but it’s also crucial to build candidate attraction and reduce employee attrition.
 Candidates feel the energy in interviews when employees describe what they do every day and the impact they make.
 Employee satisfaction determines a company’s culture and what ultimately attracts and retains top talent, especially at a high-growth firm.
 Our team’s goal is to continue making AlphaSights a welcoming, productive, and challenging place to work for many years to come.

-Tessa Tinney is the Vice President of Communications at AlphaSights.
-She focuses on building our internal and external brand and culture and is based in the New York office.
+Tessa Tinney was the Vice President of Communications at AlphaSights.
+She focused on building our internal and external brand and culture and was based in the New York office.